Skip to content

 • It is not unusual for grantees to request an extension, but before beginning this process, you should first contact your grant manager to explain the need for an extension.
 Your grant manager can also address any questions you have about the process.

 • Information on budget reporting requirements can be found on the Office of Justice Program’s Funding Resource Center.
 This website provides a detailed explanation of reporting requirements under the links to the “Financial Guide” and “Post Award Instructions.”
-As a JMHCP grantee, you will be required to submit performance measure data on a quarterly basis to the BJA Performance Measurement Tool (PMT).
+As a JMHCP or Connect and Protect grantee, you will be required to submit performance measure data on a quarterly basis to the BJA Performance Measurement Tool (PMT).
 Before the first reporting deadline, CSG Justice Center staff will conduct trainings to walk you through the PMT.
 In addition, you must also file progress reports to BJA twice a year through the JustGrants Grant and Payment Management System.
 You should describe the level of success you have had around these objectives and your activities to date.
 The Post Award Instructions document also contains a list of frequently asked questions about these reporting requirements that may be helpful to you.

 • If you are a planning and implementation grantee, you will also be required to submit a copy of a completed planning and implementation guide, which you can learn about in your grantee orientation webinar.